American Legion Post 67 is being revitalized. A number of Legionnaires have transferred to 67 to once again make this post an asset to Bridgton.

 Located in the heart of the Lakes Region of Western Maine, Bridgton Hospital is conveniently located off Route 302 on South High Street.
 Forty-five miles west of Portland, Bridgton Hospital serves 21 towns in the Lakes Region and Western Mountains of Maine as well as the Mount Washington Valley of New Hampshire.
-Bridgton Hospital, a Critical Access Hospital, is a proud member of the Central Maine Medical Center, Lewiston, family of hospitals.
+Bridgton Hospital, a Critical Access Hospital, is a proud member of Central Maine Healthcare

 The Bridgton Lions Club, formed on Nov.
 4, 1926 and chartered on June 28, 1927, has been serving the Bridgton community for over 85 years.
 It has a rich and varied history and is always there to help those who need it the most.

 The Club focuses on:

 • providing Vision Screening for students at the Stevens Brook Elementary School

 • sponsoring “Student of the Month” at Lake Region High School